pgeu/pgeu-system/docs/confreg/integrations.md

 ### Sending reminders to speaker just before their presentation

-If a speaker has registered and connected a messaging system, they will get a direct message sent between 10 and 15 minutes before their presentation (depending on cronjob time) reminding them that their presentation will begin soon, and which room it's in.
+If a speaker has registered and connected a messaging system, they will get a direct message sent between 5 and 15 minutes before their presentation (depending on cronjob time) reminding them that their presentation will begin soon, and which room it's in.

+### Sending reminders to volunteers just before their slots

+If a volunteer has connected a messaging system, they will get a direct message sent between 5 and 15 minutes before their slot starts, similar to how speakers are notified.

 ## Organizer notifications <a name="orgnotifications"></a>